zgulde/cods/README.md

 # 2. Provision your server
 cods init my-awesome-server
+# 2a.
+Provide the server's ip address, and the server will be provisioned

+# 2b.
+Go get a cup of coffee while everything is setup...

-# you now have a command named 'my-awesome-server' to interact with your server
+# You now have a command named 'my-awesome-server' to interact with your server

-# 3. create a database and user for the application
+# 3. Create a database and user for the application
 my-awesome-server db create --name=blog_db --user=blog_user

-# 4. setup your server to listen for requests for your domain (nginx + tomcat)
+# 4. Setup your server to listen for requests for your domain (nginx + tomcat)
 my-awesome-server site create --domain myblog.com

-# 5. deploy the war (included here for the quickstart, but you should probably
+# 5. Deploy the war (included here for the quickstart, but you should probably
 #    look at git deployment)
 my-awesome-server site deploy -d myblog.com -f /path/to/myblog.war

+# 6. (Optional) Turn on https for your site
+my-awesome-server site enablessl -d myblog.com

+# 7. (Optional) Deploy another site!
+You can host many sites on the same server
+myserver site create --domain staging.myblog.com myserver site create --domain myotherblog.org
 ```

 ## Documentation